infandum/Dig_Dug/README.md

 # MINIGIN: DIG DUG
-Reproduction of Dig Dug game using C++ and SDL
+Reproduction of Dig Dug game using C++ and SDL for the programming 4 course 2018-2019

+# ENGINE
 The Minigin engine is build up using the following patterns -GameObject
 -Component